linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 - Comparative advantage influenced by
 - Relative abundance of factors
  - Technology choice
-- Comparative advantage in these drives [[Chapter 2-The Principle Of Comparative Advantage|international trade]]
+- Comparative advantage in these drives [international trade](../International%20Finance/Globalization/Chapter%202-The%20Principle%20Of%20Comparative%20Advantage.md)
 - Intensity of factor use
 - Focus on Labor versus Capital
  - Control rate of MPL decline

 ##  History of Heckscher-Ohlin Theorem
 - Theory developed between 1919 and 1924
-- End of long period of substantial [[Chapter 2-The Principle Of Comparative Advantage|international trade]] growth .
+- End of long period of substantial [international trade](../International%20Finance/Globalization/Chapter%202-The%20Principle%20Of%20Comparative%20Advantage.md) growth
+.
 Dramatic improvements in transportation, "mobilizing" capital goods
  - Capability to move large machines within country/internationally
 - Evened out technology differences between countries